hemantksingh/messup-learn/Infrastructure/Haproxy.md

 ### Circuit breaker

 A circuit breaker is more pessimistic.
 After errors exceed a threshold, it assumes that the disruption is likely to be long-lived.
-To protect clients from continuously calling the faulty service, it shuts off access for a specified period of time.
+Using retries carelessly could result in creating a Denial of Service (DoS) attack within your own service.
+As a service fails or performs slowly, multiple clients might repeatedly retry failed requests.
+That creates a dangerous risk of exponentially increasing traffic targeted at the failing service.
+To protect clients from continuously calling the faulty service, the circuit breaker shuts off access for a specified period of time.
 The hope is that, given enough time, the service will recover.

 Unlike active health checks, a circuit breaker monitors live traffic for errors, so it will catch errors in any part of the service.
 You can [implement a circuit breaker](https://www.haproxy.com/blog/circuit-breaking-haproxy/#implement-a-circuit-breaker-the-simple-way) to monitor live traffic for detecting errors.